All Episodes

 Listen to your car stereo computer, whatever you're listening to.

-She happens to have different political views of me, but I want to have an actual debate here about what the heck they think they're gonna do with Obamacare.
+Who I like a lot, she happens to have different political views than me, but I want to have an actual debate here about what the heck they think they're going to do with Obamacare.

 No, I really want to know.